 I am extremely grateful to Jim, the other lawyers in his office, as well as his entire staff for helping me with my personal injury case.
 Attorney client privilege as all about trust and privacy….Beckie B.

-At Oronoz & Ericsson Injury Lawyers, we have worked with construction workers injured in all types of accidents, including:
+At Oronoz & Ericsson, LLC, we have worked with construction workers injured in all types of accidents, including:

 The most common deadly accidents are falls, being struck by objects, being caught in or between objects, and electrocution.
 The U.S. Occupational Safety and Health Administration (OSHA) calls these the Fatal Four.
 Construction employers and workers should be well aware of the risk of these accidents and take all possible steps to prevent them.
 Learn more: who is at fault in construction accidents?

 Call a construction accident attorney after being hurt or losing a loved one in any of these or another accident.
 We are here to help.

 Some of the most common workplace injuries and medical conditions for construction workers are:

 Whether you suddenly sustained an injury at work, or an on-going complaint resulted in a diagnosis of a condition, talk with a construction injury lawyer about your right to pursue workers’ comp benefits.

 Nevada requires all private employers with one or more employees to carry workers’ compensation insurance.
 This insurance is meant to cover your medical bills and some lost wages when you get hurt at work.